The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Conclusions Future Prospects

-We plan to continue optimizing the \textit{GFL} technique.
-We suspect that the main loss of information and fidelity at the moment is through the sampling and representation of the distribution tails of the per-pulsar free-spectral posteriors.
-A potential solution to this is to use Gibbs techniques and to draw directly from the analytic conditional posteriors of our free-spectral parameters, which has been shown to have better tail sampling \citep{geman1984stochastic}.
-For improving the representation of the posterior densities, we will explore alternatives to the Epanechnikov KDE kernel function used here that have more gradual drop-offs in support.
-If information is being lost in our density estimators, then we will assess the performance of multivariate KDEs across frequencies, or other higher-dimensional density estimation techniques based on neural network architectures, such as normalizing flows \citep{rezende2015variational}.
+Improvements to the representation of the posterior densities could be achieved through alternative KDE kernel functions that have more gradual drop-offs in support.
+If information is being lost in our density estimation, then performance gains may be made through multivariate KDEs across frequencies, or other higher-dimensional density estimation techniques based on neural network architectures, such as normalizing flows \citep{rezende2015variational}.
 Another avenue is based on likelihood reweighting techniques, where an approximate distribution that is easier to sample is used to generate many random draws, then a subsequent reweighting stage updates these samples based on their support under the correct (potentially computationally-expensive) distribution \citep[see, e.g.,][for a recent PTA application]{Hourihane_Meyers_Johnson_Chatziioannou_Vallisneri_2022}.
-Given the speed with which GFL refit analyses can be conducted, allowing many samples to be collected, we could subsequently reweight these samples to match the full PTA likelihood.
+Given the speed with which GFL refit analyses can be conducted, we could subsequently reweight these samples to match the full PTA likelihood.
 While this procedure will add extra computation time, it would still be quite a bit faster than a full pipeline analysis.

-We also envision that future development of PTA refitting techniques will include inter-pulsar correlations, which would be the zenith of stochastic GW-background modeling through compressed sufficient statistics.
+We also envision that future development of GFL-style refitting techniques will include inter-pulsar correlations, which would be the zenith of stochastic GW-background modeling through compressed sufficient statistics.
 While our current techniques are based on power-spectrum modeling, we would need to recover the Fourier coefficients of the timing residuals in order to retain phase information among the pulsars.
 We would then need to accurately represent the likelihood distribution of these Fourier coefficients, using density estimation techniques, to act as sufficient statistics for inter-pulsar correlation studies.
-There is ongoing development along these lines to replace the current production-level PTA pipeline, and ensure that future Bayesian PTA analyses with significantly larger datasets will continue to be tractable.
+There is ongoing development along these lines to replace the current production-level PTA pipeline and ensure that future Bayesian PTA analyses with significantly larger data sets will continue to be tractable.